Lionel Palairet: England recognition

 The English summer of 1902 was badly affected by rain, making batting more difficult.
 Through the whole season, Palairet did not score a first-class century, though he did score over 1,000 runs.
 He was once again instrumental in inflicting defeat on Yorkshire: on what Sir Home Gordon described as a "rain-ruined wicket", Palairet scored 25 and 24 during a match in which only Braund also reached double-figure scores in both innings.
-Wisden described the pair's batting as "admirable", and it helped secure a Somerset victory by 34 runs; for the second successive year, Somerset were the only side to beat Yorkshire in the County Championship.
+Wisden described the pair's batting as "admirable", and it helped secure a Somerset victory by 34 runs; for the second successive year, Somerset were the only team to beat Yorkshire in the County Championship.

 Palairet was selected to appear for the Marylebone Cricket Club against the touring Australians in the week prior to the first Test of the series.
 He scored 39 and 44 in a drawn match.
 He was not chosen to play in any of the first three Tests, but was called up for the fourth match, at Old Trafford.
 Palairet, Ranjitsinhji and Fred Tate replaced Fry, George Hirst and Gilbert Jessop; the Wisden match report indicates that dropping Fry was a necessary decision, but that Hirst and Jessop should both have played.
 In A History of Cricket, Altham is more direct in claiming that Palairet should not have been chosen: "The selectors, it is now agreed, made a questionable choice in preferring Lionel Palairet to an all-rounder such as Hirst."
 On his Test debut, Palairet opened the batting and scored six runs in the first innings, one of five victims to fall to Jack Saunders and Hugh Trumble in the first 45 minutes of England's innings.
 In the second innings, Palairet once again opened, though with a different partner: MacLaren replaced Bobby Abel.
 The pair made scored 44 runs together, though Wisden noted that "the difficulty they experienced in playing the bowling made one apprehensive".
 Palairet was bowled by Saunders, and England were eventually dismissed for 120, four runs short of victory.